-Preferred Dividends.
+Preferred Stock Dividends.
 As discussed in Note 4 of our consolidated financial statements, holders of preferred stock are entitled to receive cumulative quarterly dividends at a rate of 10% per annum of the Liquidation Preference (as defined below) with respect to cash dividends and 15% per annum of the Liquidation Preference with respect to dividends paid in kind as additional shares of preferred stock ("PIK Dividends").
 We currently have the option to pay either a cash or PIK dividend on a quarterly basis.
 Each share of preferred stock has a liquidation preference of \$1,000 (the "Liquidation Preference").
 The preferred stock has no stated maturity and will remain outstanding indefinitely unless repurchased or redeemed by the Company or converted into common stock.

-During the Current Successor YTD Period the company paid \$2.8 million of cash dividends to holders of our preferred stock.
+During the Current Successor YTD Period the company paid \$4.1 million of cash dividends to holders of our preferred stock.

 Supplemental Guarantor Financial Information.
 The 2026 Senior Notes are guaranteed on a senior unsecured basis by all existing consolidated subsidiaries that guarantee our Credit Facility or certain other debt (the "Guarantors").
 The 2026 Senior Notes are not guaranteed by Grizzly Holdings or Mule Sky, LLC (the "Non-Guarantors").
 The Guarantors are 100% owned by the Parent, and the guarantees are full, unconditional, joint and several.
 There are no significant restrictions on the ability of the Parent or the Guarantors to obtain funds from each other in the form of a dividend or loan.
 The guarantees rank equally in the right of payment with all of the senior indebtedness of the subsidiary guarantors and senior in the right of payment to any future subordinated indebtedness of the subsidiary guarantors.
-The 2026 Senior Notes and the guarantees are effectively subordinated to all of our and the subsidiary guarantors' secured indebtedness, and structurally subordinated to all indebtedness and other liabilities of any of our subsidiaries that do not guarantee the 2026 Senior Notes.
+The 2026 Senior Notes and the guarantees are effectively subordinated to all of our and the subsidiary guarantors' secured indebtedness (including all borrowings and other obligations under our amended and restated credit agreement) to the extent of the value of the collateral securing such indebtedness, and structurally subordinated to all indebtedness and other liabilities of any of our subsidiaries that do not guarantee the 2026 Senior Notes.